priyanka-gpta/priyanka-gpta.github.io/_posts/day-trading.md

 I chose Zerodha, made five buy and sell orders, and my entire day from 9 AM to 3:30 PM disappeared in a blink.
 Mind you, I wasn’t trading non-stop but strategizing my exits.
 That is it.
 The rush was incredible!

 This routine continued for 10 days, and I was profitable overall.
 I learned a lot and found it somewhat fun, but didn’t like how my entire mornings just disappeared.
-I was on a full-time break so I made a conscious choice to explore
+I was on a full-time break so I made a conscious choice to explore other interests.